ConstraintLayout/constraintlayout.github.io/basics/create_chains.md

 #### Spread Chain Weights
 One really useful feature of both `spread` and `spread_inside` chains is that we can apply weights to individual members of the chain and we get very similar behaviour to weights in `LinearLayout`.
-There is currently not a direct way of doing this in the editor, but we can use the properties view to change attributes manually.
+Currently there is no direct way of doing this in the editor, but we can use the properties view to change attributes manually.

 ![Weighted Chain](../assets/images/basics/chains_weight.png)